AztecProtocol/aztec-connect-bridges/README.md

    # Setup env
    # ---------
    # For the below script you will need to have both `curl` and `jq` installed.
-   # It loads required ENV_VARS (the ROLLUP_PROCESSOR_ADDRESS) into your ENV an explainer for this script can be found
+   # It loads required ENV_VARS (the ROLLUP_PROCESSOR_ADDRESS) into your ENV.
+An explainer for this script can be found
    # in the collapsed section below
    source ./local_devnet/export_addresses.sh
    # Deploy to our local fork